 Search is an important part of any big website.
 When users want to search, they typically scan the homepage looking for "the little box where I can type," so your search should be a box.
 [Make your search box at least 25 characters wide,] so it can accommodate multiple words without obscuring parts of the user's query.

 (Update: Based on more recent findings, my recommendation is now to make the search box 27 characters wide.
-This and other new guidelines are covered in my tutorial on Fundamental Guidelines for Web Usability at the annual Usability Week conference.)
+This and other new guidelines are covered in our course on Top Web UX Design Guidelines at the annual Usability Week conference.)

 Reveal Site Content